 "Here is what Thomas Paine, in The Age of Reason, had to say about all of this:"

 [I]t is necessary to the happiness of man, that he be mentally faithful to himself.
-Infidelity does not consist in believing, or in disbelieving; it consists in professing to believe what he does not believe.
+Infidelity does not consist in believing, or in disbelieving; it consists in professing to believe what he does not believe."As is true for so many things, Paine grasped the crux of the matter and expressed it as well as it can be expressed."

 It is impossible to calculate the moral mischief, if I may so express it, that mental lying has produced in society.
 When a man has so far corrupted and prostituted the chastity of his mind, as to subscribe his professional belief to things he does not believe, he has prepared himself for the commission of every other crime.